-2.17 Infrared Mode
+2.15 Infrared Mode

-The M752 UART includes the infrared encoder and decoder compatible to the IrDA (Infrared Data Association) version 1.0.
-The IrDA 1.0 standard that stipulates the infrared encoder sends out a 3/16 of a bit wide HIGH-pulse for each "0" bit in the transmit data stream.
+The XR20M1172 UART includes the infrared encoder and decoder compatible to the IrDA (Infrared Data Association) version 1.0 and 1.1.
+The IrDA 1.0 standard that stipulates the infrared encoder sends out a 3/16 of a bit wide HIGH-pulse for each "0" bit in the transmit data stream with a data rate up to 115.2 Kbps.
+For the IrDA 1.1 standard, the infrared encoder sends out a 1/4 of a bit time wide HIGH-pulse for each "0" bit in the transmit data stream with a data rate up to 1.152 Mbps.
 This signal encoding reduces the on-time of the infrared LED, hence reduces the power consumption.
-See Figure 12 below.
+See Figure 18 below.